-The following table sets out Falcon's directors and executive officers as of December 31, 2010, provides the person's name, location of residence, position(s) held with Falcon, principal occupation during the last five years and if a director, the date on which the person became a director.
+The following table sets out Falcon's directors and executive officers as of the date hereof, provides the person's name, location of residence, position(s) held with Falcon, principal occupation during the last five years and if a director, the date on which the person became a director.
 Each of Falcon's directors will hold office until the close of the next annual meeting of shareholders or until such director's successor is duly elected or appointed.
-Falcon understands based on information available publicly, that all of Falcon's current directors and executive officers as a group beneficially own, control or direct, directly or indirectly, over 50,738,673 Common Shares representing, as at May 2, 2010, approximately 7.35% of Falcon's issued and outstanding Common Shares.
+Falcon understands based on information available publicly, that all of Falcon's current directors and executive officers as a group beneficially own, control or direct, directly or indirectly, over 54,597,073 Common Shares representing, as at April 27, 2012, approximately 7.84% of Falcon's issued and outstanding Common Shares.